 To truly test and validate your ecommerce business idea, you need is attention and interest from 5-10 people in your network and ask them what amount they would be willing to pay for your product and also let them know that it will take 1-2 weeks to ship.

 I hope you do get at least 2-5 orders from your network, if it happens you can consider these orders as pre-orders for your ecommerce store.

 Remember if your network is willing to wait for weeks and is paying upfront for the product.

 Then, my friend, you’ve got the right winning product which people need and would buy from you because it’s solving a problem (or) helping them in a way.

 Phase 3: Legalize and protect your ecommerce business

-Your brand should be something which resonates with your products and need to get identified by your customers.
+Your brand should be something that resonates with your products and needs to get identified by your customers.